Tim Lawrence’s Technical Program Management Portfolio

 After several payment cycles of utilizing two vendors, we were able to successfully migrate all users and decommission our legacy system, resulting in lower fees, reduced fraud, and increased tax compliance.

-Enabling Payment Support for 3D Secure and RBI E-Mandates in India
+Heroku - Enabling Payment Support for 3D Secure and Reserve Bank of India E-Mandates

 3D Secure (3DS)